This Home Made Ginger Tea is a delicious (and healthy) tea made with fresh ginger, lemon juice, honey, cinnamon and cayenne pepper.

 I have wanted to share this Home Made Ginger Tea recipe with your for a couple of years now, but I just never seemed to get around to it, even though we drink this tea almost every night.
 For real, almost every night…ok at least 3 or 4 times a week.
 It’s become part of my husband and my nightly ritual.
 The kids go to bed, tea simmers on the stove.
 It’s so comforting and I look forward to it every day.

-Aside from the fact that this tea is hot, spicy and so full of flavour, it’s healthy too.
+Aside from the fact that this tea is hot, spicy and so full of flavour, it’s good for you too.
 We love the taste and the ritual of it, but we also drink this tea for it’s health benefits: Please note I am not a doctor, I wish I was, but alas I am not.
 These are just some health tidbits I found floating around the interwebs.
-The overall lesson here…this is just really good tea…and it’s probably good for you too. :)
+The overall lesson here…this is just really good tea…and it’s probably good for you too. 🙂

 - Ginger is a natural anti-inflammatory, it helps with nausea, circulation, stomach cramps and bloating, and it also improves the absorption of nutrients.